MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 > [!NOTE]
 > Disabling storyline for a user doesn't delete their storyline posts and conversations.
 Instead, it hides them from *all users* in the network except those who participated in the thread.
 If you need to address objectionable content or security concerns, a more efficient solution may be [deleting conversations](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md#DeleteMessagesFiles) or [blocking the offending user](./manage-viva-engage-users/add-block-or-remove-users.md).

-### Configure a multi-tenant organization to use storylines
+### Configure a multitenant organization to use storyline

-When Viva Engage is configured for a multi-tenant organization, the option Multi-tenant Organizations (MTO) appears in the Advanced settings of the designated hub tenant.
-This option enables users in all configured spoke tenants to engage with storyline posts from the hub tenant.
-How the multitenant organization is configured in Microsoft Entra ID determines which users in each spoke tenant can participate.
+When Viva Engage is configured for a multitenant organization, the **Multi-tenant Organizations (MTO)** setting appears in the Manage storyline > Advanced settings of the designated hub tenant.
+This setting enables users in all configured spoke tenants to engage with storyline posts from the hub tenant.
+However, users in spoke tenants can participate only if the multitenant organization configuration in Microsoft Entra ID has given them access to storyline.
 Learn more about [configuring multitenant organization in Viva Engage](/viva/engage/mto-setup.md).

 ## Security and compliance